Frequently Asked Questions

 Is there a fee to join?

-No, there is no fee to join and everyone involved is a volunteer.
+There is no fee to join the survey and everyone involved is a volunteer.

 Do you accept beginners?

-No experience, no problem.
+Absolutely!
 All you need is a love of nature and a sense of adventure (think: treasure hunt).
+We will teach you what you need to know.
 Of course, we also welcome those with a naturalist background.

-Here are some of the other things we have seen fluorescing while searching for caterpillars: snails, slugs, millipedes, spiders, beetles, true bugs, bees, dragonflies, cicadas, praying mantises, fungi, lichens, mosses, and various parts of plants (leaves, flowers, fruits, etc.).
+Oh yes, lots of other things, including snails, slugs, millipedes, spiders, beetles, true bugs, cicadas, praying mantises, fungi, lichens, mosses, and various parts of plants (leaves, flowers, fruits, etc.).

 Do I need any specialized equipment?

-UV flashlights are provided for use.
-We will also loan you a pair of UV safety glasses for your first few sessions.
-After that, you will have to purchase your own.
-You can get a pair for $10-$20.
-(Those who wear prescription eyeglasses already have UV protection, so won't need safety glasses).
+Ultraviolet (UV) flashlights are provided for use.
+We will also loan you a pair of UV safety glasses for your first two sessions.
+After that, you need to purchase your own.
+You can get a pair for $10-20.
+(Those who wear prescription eyeglasses already have UV protection, so don't require safety glasses).

-Two reasons: 1) The fluorescent light produced when UV light is shined on caterpillars is weak and can only be seen when it is dark, so sessions need to take place after sunset, and 2) Our entire survey season falls within the period of daylight savings time, pushing sunset back by an hour.
-The good news is that beginning in early August, as sunset starts getting earlier, we are able to start and end our sessions earlier.
+The fluorescent light produced when UV light is shined on caterpillars is weak and can only be seen when it's dark, so sessions need to take place after sunset.
+The good news is that once August rolls around, sunset times start getting earlier, allowing us to start and end the sessions earlier.